2019 Junior WRC Championship

-The 2019 FIA Junior World Rally Championship was the eighteenth season of the Junior World Rally Championship, an auto racing championship recognised by the Fédération Internationale de l'Automobile, running in support of the World Rally Championship.
+The 2019 FIA Junior WRC Championship was the seventh season of Junior WRC, a rallying championship governed by the Fédération Internationale de l'Automobile, running in support of the World Rally Championship.

-The Junior World Rally Championship was open to drivers under the age of thirty—although no such restriction existed for co-drivers—competing in identical one-litre Ford Fiesta R2s built and maintained by M-Sport.
-The championship was contested over five selected WRC rounds with the winning crew awarded a new Ford Fiesta R5 car, tyre package, free fuel and a registration to compete in the 2020 World Rally Championship-3.
+The championship was open to drivers under the age of thirty with no such restriction for co-drivers.
+Crews competed in identical one-litre Ford Fiesta R2s built and maintained by M-Sport.
+The championship was contested over five selected WRC rounds with the winning crew awarded a new Ford Fiesta R5 car, tyre package, free fuel and a registration to compete in the 2020 WRC3 Championship.

 Jan Solans and Mauro Barreiro won the drivers' and co-drivers' championships, beating Tom Kristensson and Henrik Appelskog by eighteen points.
 In the Trophy of Nations, Sweden beat Spain by six point to become the inaugural winners.

 Calendar

-The final 2019 Junior World Rally Championship calendar consisted of five events, taken from the 2019 World Rally Championship.
+The final 2019 Junior WRC Championship calendar consisted of five events of the 2019 World Rally Championship.